The Essential Role of Code Refactoring in Business Technology: Joeh’s Journey to Optimization

 Signs of Sluggish Performance

-If your application’s load times are increasing or it’s not performing as smoothly as it used to, it could be an indicator that the code requires some cleaning up.
+If your application’s load times are increasing or it’s not performing as smoothly as it used to, it could be an indicator that the existing code requires some cleaning up.
 Slow performance can lead to user dissatisfaction, which could ultimately cost you clients and revenue.

 Frequent Bug Reports